Évora

 During POCITYF, the demonstrations activities in Évora will take place in three separate locations:

 Valverde is a small rural village in the countryside of Évora.
-It has around 450 inhabitants and 200 buildings, being most of them residential, all connected to the LV grid. Évora University, with Polo da Mitra, owner of a secondary substation is only one MV client in Valverde.
-Valverde has been an innovation hub in what concerns energy-oriented projects and with POCITYF, Valverde will take to next step its energy transition, by reaching a positive energy performance.
+It has around 450 inhabitants and 200 buildings, most of them residential, all connected to the LV grid. Évora University, with Polo da Mitra, owner of a secondary substation, is only one of many MV clienst in Valverde.
+Valverde has been an innovation hub in what concerns energy-oriented European projects, and with POCITYF, Valverde will take to next step in its energy transition, by reaching a positive energy performance.

-The Industrial and commercial park entails a different challenge in terms of energetic performance, being composed by: one industrial client, with its current and future facilities in Évora, that will be equipped with the most up-to-date ICT infrastructures; a science and technology park, will be used as demo buildings, with an area of 8.900 m2; and one commercial, with 3833m2 of commercial space, which spans a set of commercial buildings, composed by a supermarket, clothes store, an electronics goods store and a parking lot.
+The Industrial and commercial park entails a different challenge in terms of energetic performance than the previous two demonstrators.
+It includes buildings from Évora’s science and technology park that will be analysed as demo buildings, totalising an area of 8.900 m2, and one commercial, with 3833m2 of commercial space, which spans a set of retails store such as a supermarket, clothes store, an electronics and appliance and a parking lot.

 Solutions